CS257-F23/team-project-a/Proposal.md

 **Team Member Roles:**
 We will divide up this project and capitalize on each member's strengths by following the following roles:

 Palmy - Mission Control: Coordinate team missions (sprints) and communications between team members.

 Allie - Professional Astrophysicist: Rationalize the relevance of planetary system data presented, as it pertains to the specific use cases.

 Jack - ISS Engineer: Handle user-facing challenges, and safety concerns (debugging).

 Nicholas - Full-stack Cosmonaut:  Jack-of-all-trades, mainly responsible for ensuring code is well-documented and exploring the depths of data offered in the exoplanet archive.

 In addition, each team member will be a part of the space crew, a base role that includes responsibilities to collaborate and write efficient code.

+**Specific Features Which Team Members Will Focus On**

+Palmy - User interface (command line and flask accessibility)

+Allie - Goldilocks planet and habitable planet features

+Jack - Tests and additional responsibilites as required

+Nicholas - Load data and get planet info features

 **Team Rules**